 Is the Laundry Egg manufactured from environmentally friendly materials and made in an environmentally friendly way?

 Yes, absolutely.
 The rubber and plastic that the laundry egg is made from is 100% recyclable.
-You can read more about the materials and methods used here.

 Is the Laundry Egg safe to use with sensitive skin including babies’ skin?

 Yes absolutely, as there are no harsh chemicals involved.
 All our products have been assessed and approved by Allergy UK, the leading medical charity for sufferers of allergy, sensitivity and intolerance.
 What’s more, the National Eczema Society are also happy to put their name to our Fragrance Free Laundry Egg.

 Can the Laundry Egg be used on modern cloth nappies?

 Yes, most definitely!
 As our Ecoegg laundry egg contains no harsh chemicals and is hypoallergenic, it is highly recommended to wash your cloth nappies using the laundry egg.
 This will also help prolong the lifespan of the cloth nappies as the laundry egg doesn’t leave any residue unlike most conventional laundry detergent do.

 You can use the laundry egg in your ‘pre-wash’ cycle if you have one.
 This initial wash will help remove odour and excess urine before your ‘actual’ wash’.
 When the pre-wash cycle ends, you can just leave the laundry egg in your washing machine and start your ‘actual’ wash cycle.
 This is the time to add some essential oil for extra fragrance if you like.